 This delicious slow cooker chicken cacciatore is so easy to put together for a tasty weeknight meal or effortless Sunday dinner.
 Chicken thighs are cooked low and slow with tomatoes, bell peppers, and mushrooms to make a light sauce that can be served over pasta, polenta, or even potatoes!
-For a quick overview of this recipe, check out my web story for this easy chicken cacciatore!

 I love making slow cooker meals for dinner.
 The hours after the kids get home from school through dinner are always so busy with homework and chores.
 Prepped ahead of time, these easy meals make the dinner hour a breeze.
 For this recipe, simply add all of the ingredients to the slow cooker and let them cook while you go about your day.
 The chicken is so tender after cooking all day.
 The vegetables mixed with the broth make a light and flavorful sauce that we love eating with a big bowl of pasta!

 🥘 Ingredient notes

 - Chicken - Chicken thighs are tender and higher in fat than chicken breasts, so they are great for slow cooking.
 They are also inexpensive and very flavorful and work great in this recipe.

 - Bell pepper - Use your favorite color bell pepper in this recipe.
 Red, yellow, and orange have a sweeter flavor to them, while green bell peppers have a lighter and slightly bitter taste to them.

 - Tomatoes - You can use either canned diced tomatoes or crushed tomatoes for this dish.
 For a thicker sauce, use crushed tomatoes and for a thinner sauce, used diced tomatoes.